g-schaffer/g-schaffer/README.md

-👋 Hi, CS student lost on internet making some projects for fun
+👋 Hi, fullstack developer lost on internet making some projects for fun